trivett/refactoring_intro/instructor_notes.md

 Introduce cash register app.

-Wrap up, check for understanding as to how recomposing the
+Wrap up, check for understanding as to how recomposing the Person class made it better and easier to expand on.